 Wholesale customers are responsible for buying electric power at competitive rates.
 They may purchase their power at an auction, or through private negotiations between themselves and generation companies.
 The resulting contracts may be long-term or short-term agreements, where the short-term agreements imply that there is no need to be loyal to any generation company.
-In the context of Figure 4-1, the rural cooperatives, municipally-owned utilities, and utility-owned distribution companies are responsible for the purchase of a transmission service that takes their power from points D to point C. Meanwhile, generation companies are responsible for the purchase of transmission-access service that takes their power from points A and B to points D. Finally, the utility-owned transmission company is responsible for the actual transmission of power from point A to point C and from point B to point C.
+In the context of Figure 4-1, the rural cooperatives, municipally-owned utilities, and utility-owned distribution companies are responsible for the purchase of a transmission service that takes their power from points D to point C. Meanwhile, generation companies are responsible for the purchase service that takes their power from points D. Finally, the utility-owned transmission company is responsible for the actual transmission of power from point A to point C and from point B to point C.